 I know you may be thinking… what about North America?

 While North America may offer plenty of luxury (think Aspen villas or New York City shopping) it is notably lagging behind in airport innovation on the world scale, with less than glowing reviews from disgruntled travelers for key airports such in New York (JFK) and Los Angeles (LAX).
 However, Canada can be proud of its Vancouver International Airport, which has been recognized as one of the best in North America.

-You know, skating rinks and casinos may not be the things that make an airport experience memorable.
+You know, skating rinks and casinos may not be the things that make an airport experience memorable even though a few people like to enter the airport casino and play some online casinoer boom games.
 For most, it’s the build-up of energy for the exciting trip ahead, and so the only thing that really matters is comfort and efficiency.
 Keeping delays to a minimum and a smile at check-in makes a world of difference.
 Give passengers a nice cozy chair, a panoramic view of the runway and a good cappuccino and we’re in airport heaven.